-Volunteens serve in a variety of areas around the Zoo, including but not limited to the below.
-Keep in mind that some areas are only open to Volunteens in their 2nd, 3rd, or 4th years in the program.
-These may require special applications or qualifications.
-Full details on service areas will be provided to all selected applicants.
+Volunteens serve in a variety of areas around the Zoo — nearly 30 in total!
+These service areas are divided into five clusters to help teens find areas that suit their individual interests.
+Keep in mind that some service areas are only open to 2nd, 3rd, or 4th year Volunteens and come with additional experience and application requirements.
+Full details on all service areas are provided to all selected applicants.